AOEpeople/aoe_technology_radar/README.md

 | href      | URL to the website                                                                     |
 | icon      | One of `facebook`, `github`, `gitlab`, `instagram`, `linkedin`, `x`, `xing`, `youtube` |

-### Step 4: Add a help page with explanations

-Edit the `about.md` file next to the `package.json` file.
-The contents will be shown on the `/help-and-about-tech-radar` page.
-Optionally you can change the title of the menu by setting `labels.pageAbout` in your `config.json`.

-### Step 5: Create the radar items
+## Create the radar items

-Remove or edit existing items in the `radar` folder.
+Remove or edit existing items in the `/data/radar` folder.
-For a new release, create a folder of the release date (YYYY-MM-DD) under `./radar`. e.g. `./radar/2024-03-01`.
+For a new release, create a folder of the release date (YYYY-MM-DD) under `./data/radar`. e.g. `./data/radar/2024-03-01`.

 The items are written in Markdown format (.md)